 The Environment Agency has identified a number of specific monitoring sites within the West Midlands Area, which can be used to track the development of a drought and be used as indicators for determining drought status by the Environment Agency.
 These sites include river flows, groundwater levels, rainfall and reservoir levels.
 Details of each site relevant to South Staffordshire Water can be found in the Agency's Area Drought Plan.
-The Agency monitors these sites weekly during April to October and fortnightly during November to March, unless required weekly earlier or later in the year due to dry conditions.
+The Agency monitors these sites fortnightly, unless required weekly due to dry conditions.
 In addition to these sites, the Agency also reports soil moisture deficits (a measure of how dry the soil is) calculated by the Met Office.